 - Ctrl + C or Alt + C: Copy capture;

 - Ctrl + A or Alt + A: Share capture;

 - Ctrl + M or Alt + M: Open see more menu;

 - Esc: Exits the app.

 So, now you have all keyboard shortcuts, whether you are using the Snipping Tool or the updated version – Snip & Sketch.
-These save a lot of time to frequent users of the mentioned tools.
+These save a lot of time for frequent users of the mentioned tools.

-The Snipping Tool is the best built-in tool for snip screen.
+The Snipping Tool is the best built-in tool for snip screens.
 It becomes easier to use with snipping tool shortcut keys.
 You can easily open and save images with shortcut keys.
 To create a Windows 10 snipping tool shortcut, take help from the above post.